 Transition Allowance (only if included in your budget)

-Understanding that some students will need additional assistance as they transition to Cornell, we have included an additional transition and winter allowance in your fall cost of attendance budget.
+Understanding that some students need additional assistance as they transition to Cornell, we have included a one-time transition and winter allowance in your fall cost of attendance.
+This allowance is available in your first year only.

 Transportation